Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Comparison with the Liu and West filter

 The Liu and West filter extends the standard particle filter by incorporating parameter learning through kernel density shrinkage, thereby mitigating the degeneracy problem that arises when static parameters are treated as fixed latent states.
 At each time step, the parameter posterior distribution is approximated by a Gaussian mixture:

 where $\bar{\theta}_{t-1}$ and $V_{t-1}$ denote the empirical mean and covariance of the posterior samples $\{\theta_{t-1}^{(i)}, W_{t-1}^{(i)}\}_{i=1}^{N_x}$ at time $t-1$.

 The shrinkage parameter $\lambda$ is defined as $\lambda = \sqrt{1 - h^2}$, where $h^2 = 1 - \left(\frac{3\delta - 1}{2\delta}\right)^2$ is the kernel smoothing parameter.
 This shrinkage step centers each kernel component around the global mean $\bar{\theta}_{t-1}$ and ensures that the mixture variance matches the posterior variance, thereby preventing over-dispersion of the particle cloud.
 Following \citet{liu2001combined}, we set $\delta = 0.99$ and used $N_x = 20{,}000$ particles.
-The prior specifications are identical to those described in Section~\ref{sec_sim}.
+The prior specifications are identical to those described in Section~3 of the main text.

-Figures~\ref{fig:liu_west1} and~\ref{fig:liu_west2} compare filtered estimates for Examples~1 and~2 obtained with the Liu and West filter and eSMC$^2$.
-Both methods capture the broad temporal dynamics of $\beta_t$, but differences arise in the inferred parameters.
-In particular, the Liu and West filter consistently overestimates the recovery rate $\gamma$, even with a large ensemble, likely due to the strong correlation between $\gamma$ and the time-varying transmission rate that kernel-based shrinkage cannot fully account for.
+Figure~\ref{fig:liu_west1} compares filtered estimates obtained with the Liu and West filter and eSMC$^2$, along with the final posterior distributions from a long PMCMC run ($10^4$ iterations), displayed as boxplots at $T=60$.
+Both filtering methods track the parameter trajectories, but differences arise in accuracy and uncertainty quantification.
+The Liu and West filter consistently overestimates the recovery rate $\gamma$, likely due to kernel-based shrinkage introducing bias in the joint estimation of static parameters.
 It also produces wider and less stable credible bands, reflecting increased Monte Carlo variability and weight degeneracy.
 In contrast, eSMC$^2$ yields posterior means closer to the true values with narrower, more coherent uncertainty intervals, highlighting its improved stability and accuracy in sequential updating.
+The PMCMC boxplots serve as a gold-standard reference: eSMC$^2$ credible intervals align closely with the PMCMC posterior at $T=60$, whereas the Liu and West filter shows more pronounced discrepancies, particularly for $\gamma$.